zcvele/OfficeDocs-SkypeForBusiness/Teams/direct-routing-monitor-sip-ladder.md

 - Generate a **PSTN usage** report
     - From the report drop-down, select **PSTN Usage** report, select a desired date range, and select **Run Report**.
 - In the generated report, select the **Direct Routing** tab.
-- In the displayed records of Direct Routing calls, identify the desired call to audit, and select it.'
+- In the displayed records of Direct Routing calls, identify the desired call to audit, and select it.
 - From the list heading select **SIP call flow**.

 Alternatively, after selecting your call, you can select the link below the 'Final SIP Code'.